Outside-in GRC

 Example: It analyzes domain permutations to identify typo-squatting attempts.
 If a typo-squatted domain has active MX records (mail servers), it indicates a high risk of phishing.
 This intelligence validates the effectiveness of the organization's "Brand Protection" and "Anti-Phishing" controls.

-Subdomain Intelligence Module This module offers granular details on specific subdomains to verify technical configuration standards.
+Subdomain Intelligence Module: This module provides granular details on specific subdomains to verify compliance with technical configuration standards.

 Example: It identifies the specific technology stack powering a subdomain (e.g., an outdated version of WordPress).
-GRC teams use this to audit "Patch Management" policies, confirming whether external-facing systems are actually being updated in accordance with internal SLAs.
+GRC teams use this to audit "Patch Management" policies and confirm whether external-facing systems are being updated in accordance with internal SLAs.

 Intelligence Repositories